-What do I need for a Permit?
+What do I need for a permit?

-Your application will be subject to the Town's Zoning By-law.
 Your first step will be to find out the zoning provisions for your property.

 - permits to connect to Town water and sewer,

 - entrance permits (for access from a municipal road),